Our recent previous treks and expeditions

 Combined with the above trip, this made a total of seven (plus a last minute cancellation).

-Winter/spring finished late this year and so instead of perfect conditions, it was still a little cool (no problem!) but also with melting snow higher up and the snow on Dzo Jongo looked problematic to me, too much of it starting rather lower on the mountain than usual.
-I made a call to "climb" the dome of Konka Ri/Konga Ri 5740m, which is not high but is reputed to have an impressive view.
+Winter/spring finished late this year and so instead of perfect conditions, it was still a little cool (no problem!) but also with melting snow higher up and the snow on Dzo Jongo Ri looked problematic to me, too much of it starting rather lower on the mountain than usual.
+I made a call to "climb" the dome of Konka Ri/Konga Ri 5740m instead, which is not high but is reputed to have an impressive view.
 Thank goodness I made this call!

-All in all it was a great trek and I must emphasize that although shorter than all our other treks, every day was satisfying with some real highlights including a Nat Geo-worthy display of blue sheep cliff dancing from our breakfast table (!), an exploration in awe of the Hangkar fort and unexpected hospitality from locals and a lama in the Markha and Tacha Gompas.
+All in all it was a great trek and I must emphasize that although shorter than all our other treks, every single day was satisfying with some real highlights including a Nat Geo-worthy display of blue sheep cliff dancing from our breakfast table (!), an exploration in awe of the Hangkar fort and unexpected hospitality from locals plus lama in the Markha and Tacha Gompas.
 Thank you, everyone - crew and members!

 2023 Nepal treks